korcankaraokcu/PINCE/CONTRIBUTING.md

   Only update the visible rows to prevent this(check ```disassemble_check_viewport``` for an example)
 - - Implement same system for the TrackBreakpointWidgetForm if necessary.
 Do performance tests
 - - Consider using a class instead of primitive return types to store the raw bytes.
 This class should also include a method to display None type as red '??' text for Qt
-- - Provide an option to cut BOM bytes when writing to memory with the types UTF-16 and UTF-32
 - - Put a warning for users about replacement bytes for non UTF-8 types
-- - Extend string types with LE and BE variants of UTF-16 and UTF-32
-- - Change comboBox_ValueType string order to be ...
-String_UTF-8 String_Others if necessary
-- - Implement a custom combobox class for comboBox_ValueType and create a context menu for String_Others, if it gets implemented
 - Implement "Investigate Registers" button to gather information about the addresses registers point to
 - Add the ability to track down registers and addresses in tracer(unsure)
 - Implement CE's Ultimap-like feature for tracing data, dissect code data and raw instruction list.